foderking/VinePlus/VinePlus.Web/README.md

 ### Profile
 - [x] make images and blogs on user profile optional
 - [x] refactors for thread and post view on user profile (and errors for deactivated accounts)
+- [ ] more stuff on deactivated users
+- [ ] fallbacks when profile not found
+- [ ] different color for nav header

 ### Search
 - [x] add search